Arc-Computer/arc-memory/arc-memory-pr-bot/README.md

 When a pull request is opened or updated, the PR Bot:

 1. Analyzes the changes in the pull request
+2. Extracts context information using the PR Context Generator:
+   - Identifies related Linear tickets from branch names and PR descriptions
+   - Finds relevant ADRs for the changed files
+   - Retrieves commit history and related PRs
-2. Queries the Arc Memory knowledge graph to find relevant context
+3. Queries the Arc Memory knowledge graph to find additional context
-3. Generates a comment with three sections:
+4. Generates a comment with three sections:
    - Original design decisions behind the code
    - Predicted impact of changes
    - Proof that changes were properly tested